AnnikaChauhan/instagram-landing-page/README.md

 # Instagram Landing Page
-Lab to recreate the landing page for Instagram.com
+Lab to recreate the landing page for Instagram.com.
+This project was one of the first labs we completed independently at _nology (in week 2).
+Access to the live version is available [here](https://annikachauhan.github.io/instagram-landing-page/).

+This site is made very simply using HTML and CSS, it does not require any additional packages to run.

+Details of the task and instructions are below:

 ## Tasks